piersrueb/gridCalc/readme.md

 </div>

 ```
-Set the gutter width and column number based on your needs.
+Set the gutter width and total columns based on your needs.

 ``` scss
 $cols: 12;